Skip to content

 • Tourism professionals and academics

 Yes!
 Accompanying persons are very welcome.
-They’ll follow a separate cultural programme, while delegates attend official sessions.
+They’ll follow a separate cultural programme while you attend workshops, trainings or official sessions.

 If you wish to bring younger children, please arrange your own childcare.
 The host committee is happy to assist where possible – contact us at: